-As far as .NET frameworks go, ASP.NET Web API seems like the best tool for building RESTful APIs currently.
-Having used OpenRasta extensively before, I found it a lot easier to start using in comparison.
-The fact that is open source is awesome too.
+Currently ASP.NET Web API seems like the tool of choice for building RESTful APIs using the .NET framework .
+Overall it seems a lot better thought out than “vanilla” ASP.NET MVC with easier and more extensibility points.
+The fact that it is open source is awesome too.
 It is not perfect, but miles better than WCF for building any kind of lightweight web service at the moment.
-Delegating Handlers in particular are very powerful.
+One of my favourite features are Delegating Handlers (which I might cover in a future article..) which in particular are very powerful.

 For most real world applications that will be built using Web API, using Dependency Injection will generally be a good idea.
-I’ve always been a big Castle Windsor fan, and even though there are plenty of great IoC containers available, Castle has always been the old faithful for me, and I have yet to encounter a DI problem that I couldn’t solve with Castle.
+I’ve always been a big Castle Windsor fan, and even though there are plenty of great IoC containers available, Castle has always been the old faithful for me, and I have yet to encounter a DI problem that I couldn’t solve using Castle.

 There are a few different ways to integrate a container with Web API, however since Castle uses the Resolve-Release pattern, I was happiest with using the Dependency Scopes built in to WebAPI as it supports releasing dependencies in a graceful way and it works under both IIS and self-hosting.

 The key interfaces are IDependencyResolver and IDependencyScope which serve as the main integration points into the Web API.
 Keep in mind the IDependencyResolver in Web API is not the same as the one in MVC, even though they share the same interface name.
 The namespaces are different, which can be a little confusing as a Web API application is also a MVC application at the same time.
+This seems to be a common theme throughout Web API as several key interfaces will have a Web API version and MVC version and things might get confusing sometimes.

 The IDependencyResolver interface is used to resolve everything outside a request scope.
 This means all the infrastructural interfaces of WebApi (for example, IHttpControllerActivator) are resolved using the IDependencyResolver.
 If the resolver returns null, then the default implementation is used.
 The IDependencyResolver is never disposed by the framework, and it’s only ever used to resolve singletons so the Resolve / Release pattern does not apply to the IDependencyResolver itself.
 A typical IDependencyResolver implementation using Windsor might look this: